GoogleCloudPlatform/cloud-build-notifiers/bigquery/README.md

 ```bash
 $ bq query '<SQL QUERY>'
 ```
+Adding the `--format=prettyjson` flag allows for more readable output.

 More detailed information can be found here: [BQ CLI Reference](https://cloud.google.com/bigquery/docs/bq-command-line-tool)

 Legacy SQL dialect is set on default for the BigQuery CLI and must be disabled for the example queries to work.